Location and geology of the Surat CMA

 Map of the Surat Cumulative Management Area

 Gas is produced from the Walloon Coal Measures of the Surat Basin and from the Bandanna Formation and Cattle Creek Formation of the southern Bowen Basin.
+There are also existing and proposed coal mines in the Surat Basin extracting coal from the Walloon Coal Measures.

 These coal-bearing formations consist of many thin coal seams separated by low-permeability rock.
 The coal seams collectively make up a small proportion of the total thickness of the coal-bearing formations.

 The Walloon Coal Measures is a geological layer of the Great Artesian Basin.
-It comprises layers of lower-permeability rocks alternating with aquifers of high economic importance, which also feed springs of high ecological and cultural importance.
+It comprises layers of lower-permeability rocks alternating with aquifers of high economic importance, which also feed springs of ecological and cultural importance.

 The video below shows the basins and geological formations, the complexity of the geological layers, effects of these layers, and movement of groundwater.